emf-creaf/medfateland/README.md

 ## Introduction

-The R package **medfateland** has been designed to extend the capabilities of package **medfate** in a spatially-explicit context.
+The R package **medfateland** has been designed to extend the capabilities of package **medfate** to a spatially-explicit context.
 It allows running the stand-level models available in medfate on points and cells within landscape or region, including the possibility of parallelization.
 Additionally, medfateland allows considering seed